 Several people have asked me how Capital One Investing compares to some of the other online brokerages, such as Ally Invest (formerly TradeKing) and TD Ameritrade.
 Capital One Investing is consistently rated in among the top online brokerages and this review should give you a good idea about the pros and cons of investing with Capital One Investing.

 Capital One Investing is owned by the same parent company that owns Capital One 360, one of the most popular high yield savings accounts.
 One of the nice features about this is the ability to link your Capital One 360 account with your Capital One Investing account.
 But more on that later.
 Let’s jump into what makes Capital One Investing an attractive option.

 Capital One Investing’s claim to fame – automatic investing

 Capital One Investing is unique among discount brokerages because they promote automatic investing more than day trading.
 The folks at Capital One Investing believe the path to wealth is by growing your shares through long term investing, automatic investments, and dividend reinvestments, not short term investments or day trading.
 To encourage automatic investing, Capital One Investing offers very attractive rates for automatic trades and also allows fractional share purchases, so every penny of your investment goes toward purchasing the stock.

-Real time trades and options trades cost the same regardless if whichCapital One Investing plan you choose.
-Capital One Investing also offers a free trades for a wide variety of ING owned mutual funds.
+Real-time trades and options trades cost the same regardless if whichCapital One Investing plan you choose.
+Capital One Investing also offers free trades for a wide variety of ING owned mutual funds.